tomgrek/hackathon-skeleton/README.md

 ## How did this originate?

+I like the black box that is Meteor, but wanted that workflow from the ground up, using all the latest technologies.

 See [Christian Alfoni's blog post](http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup) for details on the technical webpack setup.
 This project began as a fork of his [repo](https://github.com/christianalfoni/webpack-express-boilerplate).